-Introduction to Robotics introduces students to the world of robotics and programming.
+This course introduces students to the world of robotics and programming.
 Beginning with the history of robotics, students come to an understanding of how robots function as an integral part of today's society.
-Working in our STEM lab, students take a hands on approach to the fundamentals of machine logic and automated problem solving with an emphasis on the basics of movement and physical interaction with the local environment.
+Working in our STEM lab, students take a hands-on approach to the fundamentals of machine logic and automated problem solving with an emphasis on the basics of movement and physical interaction with the local environment.
 Open to Upper School students.

 Advanced Robotics further explores robotic assembly, architecture, and capability, and careers available in the field.
 Through understanding the diversity and power of each area of robotics, students work collaboratively in a competitive proposal-solution environment.
 Learning will be fast-paced and hands-on, with real world problem solving at the center of the coursework.
 Open to Upper School students who have successfully completed Introduction to Robotics.